Rayzeq/tryfol/README.md

   - `tryfol-idle-inhibitor`: small executable to manually inhibit idling, used to prevent swayidle from triggering after resuming from hibernation (run before sleep and terminate on resume, though it might not solve the issue)
 - Show USB devices battery if available (logitech mouse)
 - Use a consistent method of displaying errors (either all with `Display` or all with `Debug`)
+- Network: add ping with router and with internet
+- Network: if ping with the routeur exceed a thresold, disconnect and reconnect (in Daemon)

 ## Other known issues